Gomezj1907/stocks_project/README.md

 Your credentials (credentials.json) are ignored by git via .gitignore

 Be sure to share access to your GSheet with the service account email

+Ensure your PostgreSQL instance is running and accessible via connect.py

 🤝 License